 - There is a “rule” in small print just beside the

-– The custom documents don’t pull information from the company settings, so you’ll have to input your company details (top left, or wherever you want) and logo.
+- The custom documents don’t pull information from the General/ Print settings screen in inFlow, so you’ll have to re-input your company details (top left, or wherever you want) and logo.

 - Your template should only be one page long.
 Microsoft Word will repeat the header (customer/vendor info) and totals per page but the items will continue on another page if the order is longer than a page.

 If you want to add extra tags (for example: tracking number, custom fields, etc) that don’t normally show up in the default document, you must link Microsoft Word to a data source that contains these extra tags first.
 The data source is in the Program Files / inFlow inventory folder, and there are different sources depending on if the custom document is going to have purchasing/vendor information or sales/customer information.

 This step needs to be followed any time you’re going to ADD tags to a document (whether new or one of our samples).
 If you’re just removing tags then you can skip this step and just save your document.

 To link your document to a data source:

 - Click the Mailings Ribbon and choose Start Mail Merge.

 - Click Select Recipients and choose Use Existing List…

 This will open a window in where you can browse to the correct data source (CSV file).
 There are four available which can be found in C:\Program Files\inFlow Inventory\CustomDocument.

 Depending on what information you want available you’ll choose your file, please see below for a short description of each file, which should help give you an idea of which one you might want to link to: